 When Do People Snore Sitting Up?

-When we think of snoring complaints, our minds often picture long suffering partners rolling over dead-to- the world disruptive snorers who are ‘star-fished’ on the bed, but when it comes to grabbing forty winks, regular snorers are just as likely to snore when sitting up as in any other position.
+When we think of snoring sufferers, our minds often picture long-suffering partners.
+Trying to roll-over dead-to-the-world disruptive snorers who are ‘star-fished’ on the bed.
+However, regular snorers are just as likely to snore when sitting up, grabbing 40 winks, as in any other position.

-While we know that sleeping in an upright position probably isn’t the norm for most people, it does happen more than we think.
-How many times have you woken yourself up snoring when your last memory was sitting down in your favourite chair to read a book?
-Have you ever woken up on a long coach, train or plane journey to look around and wonder if your neighbours have been treated to the sound of your snoring?
+Sleeping in an upright position isn’t the norm for most people.
+It does happen more than we think though.
+‘Power napping’ isn’t discouraged as much as it once was.
+Have you suddenly lost half an hour when reading?
+Perhaps you have woken yourself up snoring when your last memory was sitting down in your favourite chair?
+Have you ever woken up on a long public journey to look around and wonder if others have been treated to your snoring?

 - When travelling by plane, coach, train or as a passenger in the car